 We are still identifying and researching Herne Hill’s war casualties and are investigating the stories of other residents who lived through the war, including those of German origin.

-The culmination of the project will be a new hard-carved war memorial to be unveiled at Herne Hill station on 10 November 2019.
+The culmination of the project was the commissioning of a new hard-carved war memorial unveiled at Herne Hill station on 10 November 2019.
+You can read about it on the blog.